-Table 4.1 shows the quantity of crude oil produced from the production fields in the country.
+Table 4.1 shows the crude oil produced from the production fields in the country.
 In 2002, 0.06 million barrels of crude oil was produced from the Saltpond field, the only existing production field at that time.

-The quantity of crude oil production increased significantly in 2010 following the start of commercial production from the Jubilee field.
-With the addition of the Jubilee field in 2010, 1.37 million barrels of crude oil were produced from both the Saltpond and Jubilee fields.
-Off the total crude oil produced in 2010, about 93% of the total production came from the Jubilee field.

-Subsequently, the production increased to 32.3 million barrels with the commencement of production from the TEN field in 2016.
-Further, in 2017, crude oil production (Jubilee, TEN, OCTP) increased to 58.66 million barrels representing an 81.6% growth rate over the 2016 production level.
-In 2019, 72.11 million barrels of crude oil were produced representing an increase of 10.0 million barrels over the production level in 2018.
-From 2017 to 2019, the production from the three fields has been increasing at an annual average growth rate of 10.9%.
+The crude oil production increased significantly in 2010 following the commencement of commercial production from the Jubilee field.
+In 2010, 1.37 million barrels of crude oil was produced from the Saltpond and Jubilee fields with 93% coming from the Jubilee field.
+The production increased to 32.3 million barrels with commencement of production from the TEN field in 2016.
+In 2017, however, production (Jubilee, TEN, OCTP) increased to 58.66 million barrels representing a 81.6% growth rate over the 2016 production level.
+In 2019, 72.11 million barrels of crude oil was produced representing an increase of 10.0 million barrels over the production level in 2018.
+Between 2017 and 2019, production from the three fields has been increasing at an annual average growth rate of 10.9%.